 Keep in mind YOUR GET WHAT YOU PAY FOR.
 Hire the bargain inspection and get a "bargain" you're likely to regret.
 Here's an idea: ask your bargain inspector what their continuing education policy is.
 Most likely it is the state minimum of 12 hours every two years.
-Ask JMR and you'll find that we require 24 HOURS EVERY YEAR; that's FOUR TIMES the state minimum.
+Ask JMR and you'll find that we require 48 HOURS; that's FOUR TIMES the state minimum.
 Also, what is their professional affiliation?
 The majority of inspector ride the shirttails of others that participate and take leadership roles in the actual oversight of state licensing and the training of home inspectors.
 Who do you want?
 At JMR we are associated with the American Society of Home Inspectors, the national professional organization that holds the highest standards for home inspectors.

-Listen some inspectors share their thoughts.
+Listen as some inspectors share their thoughts.

 Copyright © 2023 JMR Inspections- All Rights Reserved; Amherst, Northampton and the entire Pioneer Valley